 It is confirmed that together the proposed fix, the ECM-4.0 generated bitstream using CTC with “BcwFast = 0” can be decodable.

+In v2 of the document, the proposed fix was reported to be further tested and compared against ECM-4.0 under ECM LDB CTC [3].
+The BD-rate result is shown in the table below.
+The encoding run time and decoding run time are asserted to be unreliable.